jamiewannenburg/Prover9-Mace4-Web/README.md

     restart: unless-stopped
 ```

+### docker-compose.yml

+The docker-compose.yml file sets up two services:

+1. `api` - The Python API server
+2. `gui` - The React frontend

+Key configuration points:
+- The API server is exposed on port 8000
+- The web UI is exposed on port 80
+- The environment variables are configured for communication between services

 Or clone the git repository and run:

 1. Build and start the container using Docker Buildx (recommended method):